fury-gl/fury/docs/source/posts/2021/2021-06-12-gsoc-devmessias-2.rst

   discovered that I've been using RawArray's wrong in my entire life!
 | See for example this line of code
   `fury/stream/client.py#L101 <https://github.com/devmessias/fury/blob/6ae82fd239dbde6a577f9cccaa001275dcb58229/fury/stream/client.py#L101>`__
-  The code bellow shows how I've been updating the raw arrays
+  The code below shows how I've been updating the raw arrays

 ::